Basma23/learning-journal/Computer Architecture and Logic.md

 The CPU knows which circuit will be used and when, by means of simple commands that tell it which circuit should be used, as it executes the commands one by one.

-The main form of the software is the binary code and it controls all the hardware while we do not need to now write commands in the binary, because it is difficult to use, as there are high-level programming languages ​​such as Python, Ruby, Blockley, Java, and so on.
+The main form of the software is the binary code and it controls all the hardware while we do not need to now write commands in the binary, because it is difficult to use, as there are high-level programming languages ​​such as Python, Ruby, Java, and so on.

 **So, The software tells the CPU what to do.**